aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateExample/README.md

       jdbc: TRACE
    ```

 Start the application by running `./gradlew :springhibernate:bootRun` in the terminal.
-You should see the application making a connection to the database and fetching data from the MVP table.
+You should see the application making a connection to the database and fetching data from the Example table.

 # Summary
-This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Wrapper to a simple Spring Boot and Wildfly application.
+This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Driver to a simple Spring Boot and Hibernate application.